KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 "make invalid states unrepresentable" principle.

 ### Definition
-I am using consistency here in a very general sense: that your data adheres to certain rules, and that it always obeys those rules at every point in time.
-This definition is related to ACID consistency, and shouldn't be confused with CAP consistency.
+I am using consistency here in a general sense: that your data adheres to certain rules, and that it always obeys those rules at every point in time.
+This definition relates to ACID consistency, so don't confuse it with CAP consistency.

 The rules can be any pretty much anything, for example, that your credit should never be able to go negative,